What is ClearCaptions™?

 Do I need a special phone to use ClearCaptions?

 No. You can use the phone you have.
-Once you’ve registered and paid your one-time FCC Access Fee, Simply sign into our web site or app, and start your call.
+Once you’ve registered, simply sign into our web site or app, and start your call.

 If your phone is near your computer, you'll want to display your captions on that computer's monitor.
 If you have a cordless phone you use at home, or a phone that's not near a computer, start your call from the ClearCaptions app on your Android device, iPad or iPod touch.
 To see your captions and hear your call at the same time on your iPhone or Android, your phone must have both a voice and data plan, and support simultaneous voice and data transmission, or have a Wi-Fi connection.
 For more information on how to download ClearCaptions for your iPad, iPod touch, iPhone or Android, please go to http://www.clearcaptions.com/.